Reference

 It accepts the following parameters:

-• url: (Required) A string or Array of strings specifying the unique URL(s) of the blob object(s) to delete
+• url: (Required) A string or Array of strings specifying the unique URL(s) of the blob object(s) to delete.
+You can also pass only a pathname.

 • options: (Optional) A JSON object with the following optional parameter: